kirull1/videocloud/memory-bank/progress.md

 - ✅ Implemented screenshot testing with Playwright
 - ✅ Set up component-specific screenshot storage
 - ✅ Added mobile and desktop viewport testing
-- ✅ Created documentation for component testing
+- ✅ Added unit tests for components with Vitest
+- ✅ Established standard that components should NOT have README.md files

 ### Backend